vgreen7/ebtsnowiq/Driver App.md

 **Both the Android and iOS applications have the same functionality.** <!-- and the screenshots below are a combination of both.**-->

 ## Login <a name="-Login"></a>
 The login screen below allows Driver users to enter the SnowIQ Driver Application (DA).
-Click the appropriate 'Login' button to be re-routed to enter the assigned User Name and Password for the application.
+Click the appropriate 'Login' button to be re-routed to enter the assigned username and password for the application.

 ![Screenshot 2021-03-02 131014](https://user-images.githubusercontent.com/79857237/109695112-8cd4e380-7b59-11eb-8c83-716743ad6fdf.png)

 Once logged into the DA, Drivers will see the screen below.
-The screens display two types of drivers logged in, a County Driver and a Contractor.
+The screens display two types of Drivers logged in, a County Driver and a Contractor.
 The difference is identified in the status of the Driver.
 The County Driver, on the left, has a status of 'Ready' whereas the Contractor, on the right, is in 'Standby.'
 The circle next to the profile picture indicates that this a County Driver and a square is a Contractor.
 These icons are color coded to match the status.

 ![Screenshot 2021-03-03 100742](https://user-images.githubusercontent.com/79857237/109826057-6cb02d80-7c08-11eb-963d-7aa5d8c4175c.png)
 ![Screenshot 2021-03-03 100807](https://user-images.githubusercontent.com/79857237/109826066-6f128780-7c08-11eb-8104-982e42fc8283.png)